 Lirentelimab has completed an open label Phase 2a clinical trial including patients with chronic spontaneous urticaria and patients with omalizumab refractory urticaria.
-Chronic spontaneous urticaria is a debilitating skin condition characterized by frequent and unpredictable eruption of hives, severe itching and swelling.
-Based on the promising symptom improvements reported in the Phase 2a study we initiated a randomized, double-blind, placebo-controlled Phase 2b trial of subcutaneous ("SC") lirentelimab in patients with chronic spontaneous urticaria.
+Chronic spontaneous urticaria ("CSU") is a debilitating skin condition characterized by frequent and unpredictable eruption of hives, severe itching and swelling.
+Based on the promising symptom improvements reported in the Phase 2a study we initiated a randomized, double-blind, placebo-controlled Phase 2b trial of subcutaneous ("SC") lirentelimab in patients with CSU.
+Topline data is expected from the Phase 2b study of SC lirentelimab in patients with CSU in the latter half of the fourth quarter of 2023 to the first quarter of 2024.

 Lirentelimab has also completed clinical studies in severe allergic conjunctivitis, indolent systemic mastocytosis, eosinophilic gastritis ("EG") and/or eosinophilic duodenitis ("EoD"), and eosinophilic esophagitis ("EoE").
 Based on promising observations in these studies in patients with comorbid atopic dermatitis, we initiated a randomized, double-blind, placebo-controlled Phase 2 clinical trial of SC lirentelimab in adult patients with moderate-to-severe atopic dermatitis.
 Atopic dermatitis is a chronic pruritic inflammatory condition that is characterized by dry, red, itchy patches of skin.
+Topline data expected from the Phase 2 study of SC lirentelimab in patients with atopic dermatitis in the latter half of the fourth quarter of 2023 to the first quarter of 2024.

-In addition to our clinical development efforts with lirentelimab, we also have a robust preclinical research effort directed at generating antibodies to novel immunomodulatory receptors.
-The most advanced of these are AK006 and AK007.
+In addition to our clinical development efforts with lirentelimab, we have initiated clinical development of AK006.
 AK006 targets Siglec-6, an inhibitory receptor expressed selectively on mast cells.
 Binding of AK006 to Siglec-6 activates the native inhibitory function of the receptor which in turn reduces mast cell activation.
 In preclinical studies, AK006 inhibited multiple modes of mast cell activation, including targeting IgE, IL-33, KIT, C5a, and MRGPRX2, resulting in the deep suppression of mast cell activation.
-In addition to mast cell inhibition, AK006 reduced human tissue mast cells via antibody-dependent cellular phagocytosis (ADCP).
+In addition to mast cell inhibition, AK006 reduced human tissue mast cells via antibody-dependent cellular phagocytosis ("ADCP").
 AK006 appears to have the potential to provide broader and deeper mast cell inhibition than lirentelimab and, in addition to its inhibitory activity, reduce mast cell numbers.
-We plan to begin human studies with AK006 in the first half of 2023 in healthy volunteers and subsequently in patients with mast cell driven diseases.
+The Investigational New Drug ("IND") application for AK006 was accepted by the U.S. Food and Drug Administration.
+The Phase 1, first-in-human, study of AK006 consists of single and multiple ascending doses administered via infusion in healthy adult volunteers.
+In addition, following the single and multiple ascending dose portions, the Phase 1 study will explore the activity of AK006 in a randomized, double-blind, placebo-controlled cohort of patients with chronic spontaneous urticaria ("CSU").
+The CSU cohort is expected to be initiated in the second quarter of 2024.

+In addition to our clinical programs, we are continuing our preclinical research efforts with AK007 and additional preclinical programs directed at generating antibodies to novel immunomodulatory receptors.
 AK007 targets Siglec-10, a myeloid inhibitory checkpoint receptor that is selectively expressed on tumor associated macrophages ("TAMs") and dendritic cells ("DCs").
 AK007 is designed to block all known ligand interaction with Siglec-10, including the "don't eat me" signal CD24.
 "Don't eat me" signals such as CD47 and CD24, have been identified to be overexpressed in tumors and allow cancer cells to avoid destruction by macrophages and other myeloid cells of the innate immune system.
 In preclinical research, AK007 polarizes tumor-associated myeloid cells and promotes anti-tumor immunity.
-Allakos is currently conducting preclinical studies with AK007.